gridbugs/wfc/README.md

 # Wave Function Collapse

-A library for generating images which are *similar* to other images.  *Similar* is defined as both:
+A rust library for generating images which are *similar* to other images.
+*Similar* is defined as both:
  - *strict locally similar*: every small (typically 3x3) pattern in the output image appears somewhere in the input image.
  - *loose globally similar*: the distribution of small patterns in the output image is roughly the same as the distribution of small patterns in the input image.

-This is based on
+This is based on https://github.com/mxgmn/WaveFunctionCollapse

 ## Example